 gates bbq is amazing, you picked the right place.

-Holy fuck that looks good
+Holy frick that looks good

-Iowa fag here.
+Iowa gay here.
 When going through Des Moines, use the I-235, instead of the I80/I35.
 Otherwise, it will loop you outside of the metro area and you'll miss downtown.
 I doubt it will add anything more than a minute to your trip.

 If you do plan on stopping in Des Moines, the Papa John sculpture park is a free, open air art exhibit open to the public (not related to the Papa John pizza chain) with some pretty wild sculptures.